greenreveller/umm...yes/README.md

 umm...yes
 =========

-The stuff I need to remember from this training session is t
+The stuff I need to remember from this training session is...

 We need to make a Bible of Wine!
 That *I think* that you can do version control in your browser and not via those programs that Sam made me download onto my mac